The-Frederickson-Lab/ant-legume-range/README.md

 | Y   | Y   |  80 |           3.9125000 |          9.169561 |         1.0251881 |         3.160244e+12 |       8.285881e+12 |       9.263897e+11 |

 ### Make figures

+Let’s make the figures showing how mutualistic trait affect legume native and introduced range sizes.

 ``` r
 #Set sizes and widths for all figures